About Paul Foulds

 I began my career as a mechanical building services engineer, designing systems such as HVAC, hot and cold water, and energy solutions for a variety of buildings.
 For over a decade, I worked on practical engineering challenges where efficiency and sustainability weren’t just concepts, but necessities.

-Later, I transitioned into education, spending six years as a maths teacher.
+Later, I transitioned into education, spending several years as a maths teacher.
 That experience shaped how I now approach economics: with a focus on clarity, accessibility, and empowering people to understand complex systems.

 Awards and Recognition